 Will Train be able to redeem himself for all the horrible acts he's committed?
 What will his life look like now that he's no longer an assassin but instead a bounty hunter?

-With over 130 episodes aired so far, Jojo's Bizarre Adventure is one of the most binge-worthy shows on this list.
+With almost 200 episodes aired so far, Jojo's Bizarre Adventure is one of the most binge-worthy shows on this list.

 Though there are all kinds of killers and criminals throughout the entire show, I'm focusing specifically on "Part 7: Steel Ball Run" where we get to see several assassins come out of the woodwork.